 We acknowledge that during the Committee's review of the private option, we were unable to gather any firm details about cost savings or potential service standards for a private EMS provider.
 We had one presentation from a private business but the feedback we received was very conceptual and lacked any specificity.
-Additional information could be acquired through further outreach and/or the issuance of a request for proposals.
+Additional information could be acquired through further outreach and/or the issuance of a Request for Proposals (RFP).

-Based on these findings, the Committee does not support the privatizing EMS in Mono County.
+Based on these findings, the Committee does not support the privatizing of EMS in Mono County.